 The thing with having someone who is so inherently likeable and has that relationship with audiences is, that we could really push the performance into that unsympathetic area.

-Had it been an actor, several of whom exist but I won’t name because I want to work in the future, who was a known asshole, you can’t have him play the asshole and still expect the audience to be with you.
+Had it been an actor, several of whom exist but I won’t name because I want to work in the future, who was a known asshole, you can’t have him play the asshole and still expect the audience to be

 Because Hugh is so inherently likeable, it allowed us to play against the grain with the character.